+- smoker's cough

+- gastric ulcers

+- chronic bronchitis

-- heart disease
+- increase in heart rate and blood pressure

 - stroke

 - cancer of the mouth, larynx, pharynx, esophagus, lungs, pancreas, cervix, uterus, bladder

 Cocaine and Crack

 Cocaine is a white powder that comes from the leaves of the South American coca plant.
 Cocaine is either "snorted" through the nasal passages or injected intravenously.
 Cocaine belongs to a class of drugs known as stimulants, which tend to give a temporary illusion of limitless power and energy that leave the user feeling depressed, edgy, and craving more.
 Crack is a smokable form of cocaine that has been chemically altered.
 Drug users who inject the drug and share needles are at risk for acquiring HIV/AIDS.